Myolitz/Calculator/README.md

 # Calculator
-Calculator program made with java
+Calculator program made with java that takes formula as input